 - Likewise, word processing services are usually considered class 35 services.
 However, word processing services with a strong data processing or storage component should consider filing under both class 35 and class 42.

-- Technology repair services, including computer repair, usually fall into trademark class 37.
+- Technology repair services, including computer repair, usually fall under trademark class 37.

-- Resource processing or extraction services (such as mining or oil drilling) fall into class 37.
+- Resource processing or extraction services (such as mining or oil drilling) also fall under class 37.

 - Medical or veterinary treatment services are always class 44 services.

 Finally, keep in mind that trademark class 42 only applies to services.
-If your business produces goods, you will need to file for your trademark in the right class for those goods.
+If your business produces goods, you need to file your mark into the related goods class.
+For example, if your tech business sells computers in addition to a class 42 service listed above, you’ll also file your mark under class 9.

 It’s also common to use an attorney to conduct a more comprehensive search.
 In the event the attorney finds a confusingly similar trademark, he or she can help you how best to proceed.